UPDATED | July 30, 2022

 - The text label and satellite icon indicate where the rocket body ultimately reentered

-- The circle around the reentry point is the vicinity in which the reentry could be seen
+- The orange circle around the reentry point is the vicinity in which the reentry could be seen

 The Long March 5B reentry is unusual because during launch, the first stage of the rocket reached orbital velocity instead of falling downrange as is common practice.
 The empty rocket body is now in an elliptical orbit around Earth where it is being dragged toward an uncontrolled reentry.